Gleason's theorem: Conceptual background

 where $\rho$ is the density operator, and $\Pi_i$ is the projection operator onto the basis vector corresponding to the measurement outcome $x_i$.

 The Born rule associates a probability with each unit vector in the Hilbert space, in such a way that these probabilities sum to 1 for any set of unit vectors comprising an orthonormal basis.
 Moreover, the probability associated with a unit vector is a function of the density operator and the unit vector, and not of additional information like a choice of basis for that vector to be embedded in.
 Gleason's theorem establishes the converse: all assignments of probabilities to unit vectors (or, equivalently, to the operators that project onto them) that satisfy these conditions take the form of applying the Born rule to some density operator.
 Gleason's theorem holds if the dimension of the Hilbert space is 3 or greater; counterexamples exist for dimension 2.

 Deriving the state space and the Born rule

 The probability of any outcome of a measurement upon a quantum system must be a real number between 0 and 1 inclusive, and in order to be consistent, for any individual measurement the probabilities of the different possible outcomes must add up to 1.
 Gleason's theorem shows that any function that assigns probabilities to measurement outcomes, as identified by projection operators, must be expressible in terms of a density operator and the Born rule.
-This gives not only the rule for calculating probabilities, but also determines the set of possible quantum states.
+This not only gives the rule for calculating probabilities, but also determines the set of possible quantum states.